 These drinks are often served with or after the dessert course of a meal and can often have a lot of sweetener in them.
 They can also be known as cordials or schnapps in the US whereas here in the UK, cordials are non-alcoholic fruit syrups – got to love a bit of terminology!

 Herbal liqueurs are descended from herbal medicines.
-Some of them date back as far as the 13th century – Chartreuse is one example that was made by the monks in 13th century Italy for its medicinal properties and is still available today.
+Some of them date back as far as the 13th century – Chartreuse is one example that was made by monks in 13th-century Italy for its medicinal properties and is still available today.

 In modern times, they are used in a variety of cocktails, served neat or something as part of coffee recipes.
 They are also sometimes used in recipes to bring their unique flavour to the dish.